frozenpandaman/Tweext/README.md

     python convert.py your_filename.txt

 This will output ``your_filename.tw`` which can then be imported, read, and compiled by Twine into a .html story.
 Currently, the last word of every paragraph is converted into a link leading to the next paragraph.
 The [twee utility](https://github.com/tweecode/twee) can do this from the command line, so I plan to integrate this in the future.

+## A note

+Any texts uploaded to this repository are provided by [Project Gutenberg](http://www.gutenberg.org/) and are in the public domain.